justinian/gradia.org/content/_index.md

 co-exist while nations rise and fall and vie for power around them.
 How will you shape the course of this land's history?

-# The world of Gradia
+# The World of Gradia

 {{< map "Western Gradia" >}}